 The potential security benefits and drawbacks within a software-defined network (SDN) are equally great.
-To be effective, security needs to be everywhere – it needs to be built into the architecture, as well as delivered as a service to protect the availability, integrity and privacy of all connected resources and information.
+To be effective, security needs to be everywhere – it needs to be built into the architecture, as well as delivered as a service to protect the availability, integrity, and privacy of all connected resources and information to deliver software-defined security for SDN environments.

 While everyone knows security is essential, there is still very little movement in terms of vendor solutions and technology advancements.
 The Open Networking Foundation (ONF) launched a study to determine how to make SDN more secure, and industry players are starting to incorporate security functionality into their solutions.
 Still, it is immature and will likely hamper adoption of SDN until addressed in a robust way.